Black box credit scores are not enough to analyse risk

 What is a black box credit score?

-Machine learning algorithms have made it easier than ever to calculate credit scores.
+Machine learning algorithms have made it easier than ever to calculate credit scores and generate a credit analysis.
 Computers can process millions of data points and generate complex risk predictions in a matter of seconds.
 Over 70% of UK financial service providers already use this technology, and the average company expects to triple its machine learning capabilities in the next three years.

 There are huge benefits to this technology, but there’s also a danger of complacency.
 When credit reference agencies neglect the human element of credit scoring and let the machines take the reins, they can end up with little or no idea of how their scores have been calculated.
 These arcane results are known as “black box scores”, and they present a serious risk for companies.

 Depending on your business, you may be more or less vulnerable to certain types of risk.
-If these have been underweighted, a black box score could give you a false sense of security.
+If these have been underweighted, a black box score could give you a false sense of security and provide an inaccurate credit analysis.
 If they’ve been exaggerated, you might end up avoiding a company that actually poses little danger.

 Shining a light on the credit scoring process